XCSoar/XCSoar/XCSoarV4-README.txt

   press, under is short) (assume for simplicity that we still only press single buttons at a time - thus time last button.
 - Consider support of double click (harder...)
+- Simple output terminal for COM ports (allow users to check serial connnections are working correctly).

 To do for next beta:
 - Package and release fonts (part of standard cab/exe)